Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 Decomposition Strategies

-Interservice communication patterns you need to choose not according to fashion, but according to latency budget, criticality of the operation and operational restrictions.
-The main goal is predictable behavior of the system under load and during failures.
+Interservice communication patterns should be chosen by latency budget, operation criticality, and operational constraints rather than by fashion.
+The goal is predictable system behavior under load and during failures.

 HTTP/gRPC request-response